AnjaliMohammed/yatzy/README.md

 # Yatzy

-This is a sample README file for CSI3140 lab
+This is the submission for CSI 3140 Lab 4 (JS files and test html for the Yatzy Game implementation)

+Group Members of Group 4:

+Anjali Mohammed (300242701)
+Mohamad Kassas (300262585)